 I grew up with three channels on our black & white TV: Channel 12 (ABC), Channel 5 (NBC), and Channel 4 (CBS).
-As I recall, CBS was coming out of Miami so the reception wasn't that great.
+CBS was coming out of Miami so the reception wasn't that great.
 The signal was spotty, even with a giant pole-antenna clinging to our house and stretched out like a leafless tree over our roof.

 Oh yeah, we also received UHF 34, but that was when programming was "on the air."